jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 A Customs officer or other person in charge of any craft employed in the service of the Customs may anchor, moor, berth, or land the craft, or haul the craft ashore, at any place within New Zealand and, in any such case, no charge shall be levied against the Customs.

 ### 139 Boarding craft
-(1) Any Customs officer and any authorised person assisting the officer may at any time board a craft that is within New Zealand if—
-  (a) the craft has arrived in New Zealand from a point outside New Zealand; or (b) the craft is departing from New Zealand to a point outside New Zealand, including while the craft is travelling within New Zealand en route to a point outside New Zealand; or
+(1) Any Customs officer may at any time board a craft that is within New Zealand if— (a) the craft has arrived in New Zealand from a point outside New Zealand; or (b) the craft is departing from New Zealand to a point outside New Zealand, including while the craft is travelling within New Zealand en route to a point outside New Zealand; or
   (c) the craft (not being a craft to which paragraph (a) or paragraph (b) of this subsection applies) is carrying any domestic cargo or international cargo while the craft remains within New Zealand; or